 P357L19

-A DMG STA that supports segmentation and reassembly may segment large MSDUs received at the MAC SAP into MSDU segments that are transmitted into MPDUs (see 10.69.2).
-These MSDU segments are reassembled at the recipient STA to recreate the original MSDU (see 10.69.3).
-MSDU segments shall be carried in individually addressed MPDUs.
+A DMG STA that supports segmentation and reassembly may segment large MSDUs received at the MAC SAP or A-MSDU received at the A-MSDU aggregation function into MSDU segments or A-MSDU segments respectively that are transmitted into MPDUs (see 10.69.2).
+These MSDU or A-MSDU segments are reassembled at the recipient STA to recreate the original MSDU or A-MSDU (see 10.69.3).
+MSDU or A-MSDU segments shall be carried in individually addressed MPDUs.

-The segmentation and reassembly mechanism allows a STA to receive at the MAC SAP an MSDU with a size that is optimal for an upper layer and is not limited to the maximum transmission unit.
-The MSDU is delivered to the MAC SAP of the recipient STA through MSDU segments carried within MPDUs transmitted over the wireless link using the HT-Immediate BlockAck mechanism (see 10.25.6).
-The recipient STA is responsible to reassemble the segmented MSDUs into their original size MSDU and forward it to the MAC SAP.
-This mechanism allows sending a large MSDU over the wireless link without the need for any upper layer fragmentation or segmentation processing.
-The maximum MSDU size is negotiated between communicating peers during SAR establishment.
+The segmentation and reassembly mechanism allows a STA to receive at the MAC SAP an MSDU with a size that is optimal for an upper layer or aggregate MSDUs into A-MSDU that is not limited to the maximum transmission unit.
+The MSDU is delivered to the MAC SAP and the A-MSDU is delivered to the A-MSDU De-aggregation of the recipient STA through MSDU or A-MSDU segments carried within MPDUs transmitted over the wireless link using the HT-Immediate BlockAck mechanism (see 10.25.6).
+The recipient STA is responsible to reassemble the segmented MSDUs or A-MSDU into their original size MSDU or A-MSDU and forward it to the MAC SAP or to the A-MSDU De-aggregation respectively.
+This mechanism allows sending a large MSDU or A-MSDU over the wireless link without the need for any upper layer fragmentation or segmentation processing.
+The maximum MSDU or A-MSDU size is negotiated between communicating peers during SAR establishment.

 P357L36

-A STA that supports segmentation and reassembly shall be capable of supporting reception of MSDU segments of different MSDUs containing all or part of an MSDU, plus any security encapsulation overhead, MAC header and FCS and to reassemble it back to the original MSDU size.
+A STA that supports segmentation and reassembly shall be capable of reception of MPDUs carrying segments of different MSDUs or A-MSDU plus any security encapsulation overhead, MAC header and FCS and to reassemble it back to the original MSDU or A-MSDU size.

 In the sub-clauses, 10.69.2 Segmentation operation and 10.69.3 Reassembly operation replace all appearances of MSDU by “MSDU or A-MSDU” exclude “Start of MSDU”, “End of MSDU”, “MSDU Sequence Number”